 i) Monococcus: - they are also called micrococcus and represented by single, discrete round cell.
 Example: Micrococcus flavus. ii) Diplococcus: - the cell of the Diplococcus divides ones in a particular plane and after division, the cells remain attached to each other.
 Example: – Diplococcus pneumonia.

 iii) Streptococcus: - here the cells divide repeatedly in one plane to form chain of cells.
 Example: – Streptococcus pyogenes.

 iv) Tetracoccus: - this consists of four round cells, which defied in two planes at a right angles to one another.
 Example: – Gaffkya tetragena. v) Staphylococcus: - here the cells divided into three planes forming a structured like bunches of grapes giving and irregular configuration.
 Example: – Staphylococcus aureus. vi) Sarcina: -in this case this cells divide in three planes but they form a cube like configuration consisting of eight or sixteen cells but they have a regular shape.
 Example: –Sarcina lutea.
 2) Bacilli: - this are rod shaped or cylindrical bacteria which either remain singly or in pairs.
 Example: –Bacillus cereus.
 3) Vibro: -the vibro are the curved, comma shaped bacteria and represented by a single genus.
 Example: – Vibro cholerae.
 4) Spirilla: - this type of bacteria are spiral or spring like with multiple curvature and terminal flagella.
 Example: –Spirillum volutans.

 Classification of bacteria on the basis of nutrition: –

-Classification on the basis of temperature response: -
+Classification of bacteria on the basis of cell wall: -